huggingface/hub-docs/docs/hub/models-interacting.md

 ![Snippets for using a model with the 🤗 transformers library](../assets/hub/models-usage-modal.png)

-### Can I access models programatically?
+### Can I access models programmatically?

 You can use the [`huggingface_hub`](https://github.com/huggingface/huggingface_hub) library to create, delete, update and retrieve information from repos.
 You can also use it to download files from repos and integrate it to your own library!
-For example, you can easily load a Scikit learn model with few lines.
+For example, you can easily load a Scikit learn model with a few lines.

 ```py
 from huggingface_hub import hf_hub_url, cached_download